slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The years say, what the days can't tell.' -- Chinese proverb*

-> *'There is no past or future.
-Using tenses to divide time is like making chalk marks on water.'*

 ### How memory works?

+Hints:

+- We forget..
-- People forget by decaying and giving them other stuff to remember.
+	- By decaying and having other stuff to remember.
-- People forget future events more than past events.
+	- Future events more than past events.
+	- Either right away or never.
-- People remember more the beginning and the end of something.
+	- Less the beginning and the end of something.
-- Either I forget right away or I never forget.
+	- Less the mistakes.
+- Memory helpers:
+	- Take pictures from what you forget and not of things you don't.
 	- Repetition is good for memory but its a thin line between repetition and getting annoyed.
-- You should take pictures from what you forget and not of things you don't.
-- Bad decisions, good memories.

 > *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*